Creating a food menu isn’t always straightforward. From dish selection to physical presentation, there are numerous factors to consider.

 Did you know?
 “Menu” derives from the Latin word "minutus", which means “something made small”.

-A menu’s purpose is first and foremost to inform customers and prospects about your restaurant.
-A menu is also a great sales tool and a direct way of communicating your brand.
+The purpose of a menu is first and foremost to inform customers and prospects about your restaurant.
+It is also a great sales tool and a direct way of communicating your brand.

 Menus impact profitability.
 In fact, a well-executed menu can boost a restaurant’s profits by 10-15% on an ongoing basis*.
 This is why it’s so crucial to create a good restaurant menu.